cliptate/cliptate/README.md

 ## Tech Stack

-Cliptate is built entirely in Swift and runs on Apple-native frameworks
+Cliptate is built entirely in Swift and runs on Apple-native frameworks:

 ---